JuliaDynamics/DiscreteEvents.jl/README.md

 **Development Documentation** is currently at https://pbayer.github.io/Simulate.jl/dev

-## Intermediate goals for development
+## A pragmatic approach to simulation

 I want to develop `Simulate.jl` to support four major approaches to modeling and simulation of discrete event systems (DES):

-- [x] **event based**: events occur in time and trigger actions, which may cause further events …
+1. **event based**: events occur in time and trigger actions, which may cause further events …
-- [x] **activity based**: activities occur in time and cause other activities …
+2. **activity based**: activities occur in time and cause other activities …
-- [x] **state based**: events occur in time and trigger actions of entities (e.g. state machines) depending on their current state, those actions may cause further events …
+3. **state based**: events occur in time and trigger actions of entities (e.g. state machines) depending on their current state, those actions may cause further events …
-- [ ] **process based**: entities in a DES are modeled as processes waiting for events and then acting according to the event and their current state …
+4. **process based**: entities in a DES are modeled as processes waiting for events and then acting according to the event and their current state …

 With the current main two simulation hooks of `Simulate.jl`: `event!` and `SimFunction` the first three approaches are supported.

-The next step introduces with `SimProcess` and `process!` process based modeling and simulation and looks like that:
+Now I introduce also process based modeling and simulation. `SimProcess` and `process!` are still a bit experimental and look like that:

-## Example
+## Example (process based)

 ```julia
 using Simulate, Printf